nismod/infra-risk-vis/README.md

 `deploy.sh` uploads the build directory, data and tileserver config to a server, assuming that whoever runs the script has ssh/public key access.

+After changing map styles (any of the `*.json` files under `styles`), the tileserver should be restarted.
+Assuming that it has been setup as a systemd service, run:

+    sudo service tileserver restart